sirMerr/compsci-notes/docs/Internet-App-Dev-III/assignments/speed-reader.md

 - using Ajax, request a line when the page loads.
 Request a line every time it finishes displaying the last token.

 - get the AJAX response, and break the line into tokens: a token is a single word separate by whitespace (which includes both spaces and line breaks).
+!!!tip
-Hint: look into the [split](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/split) or [match](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/match) methods
+    Look into the [split](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/split) or [match](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/match) methods

 - get the speed in the AJAX response.
 Display each token in succession with a delay between tokens.

+!!!tip
-HINT: the [setInterval](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setInterval) will help achieve the words-per-minute rate.
+    The [setInterval](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setInterval) will help achieve the words-per-minute rate.
 This [link](https://stackoverflow.com/questions/4548034/create-a-pause-inside-a-while-loop-in-javascript) and this [link](https://stackoverflow.com/questions/8421998/setinterval-with-loop-time)

 - show you how to invoke methods with a delay and how to clearInterval once you finish with displaying a line.
 You can ask for the next line in an AJAX request when you clear the interval.